REQUEST FOR QUALIFICATIONS

 The artist or artist team will be paid $15,000 and is inclusive of all costs associated with the project, including but not limited to: artist expenses, administration, sub-consultants, travel/lodging, artwork fabrication (including materials, details and specifications), storage, transportation and installation, related permits, licenses, taxes and insurance.
 Any expenses that exceed the contracted amount will be the artist’s responsibility.

 The artist will be responsible for submitting an artwork maintenance manual upon completion.

-Artists and/or artist teams must have previously created public art, large‐scale works, or exterior projects.
-If artists are applying as a team, the team should be declared on the Application Form, and specify a team leader as the point of contact.
+Artists and/or artist teams must have previously created public art or exterior projects.
 The artist must carry personal liability insurance for the duration of the project and be willing to meet all contractual obligations.

-The artist must have completed two permanent public artworks with budgets of at least $50,000.
-Three references (names/contact information) are required from prior public art projects.
+Three references (names/contact information) are required from prior art projects.

 Employees of the City of Kettering and members of the Art in Public Places Committee and the Kettering Arts Council are ineligible to apply.

 Please note that all dates are subject to change.

 Parks, Recreation and Cultural Arts staff will review the RFQ submissions and work with an Artist Selection Committee, including members of the Art in Public Places Committee and local stakeholders, to select the artist.